wm-pxel/CSS-Practice-Project/README.md

 # css-wmp
 A sample project for WMP CSS code

+## Local Setup
+  The CSS practice project is a static project.
+This means that you do not need to have a service running locally in order to see the rendered project.
+### Github
+  You'll first want to either fork or clone a copy of the project.
+Forking gives you your own personal copy that will be connected to your Github account.
+Cloning makes a copy that is directly connected to the original project.

+  If you want to contribute to the project, you will need to clone a copy.
+This means that you have read/write access to the repo.
+Cloning can be done through SSH or https.

+  Github has an intro tutorial if this is your first time using Github or git.
+[Intro Tutorial](https://docs.github.com/en/get-started/quickstart/hello-world)

+### Code Editing
+  You may use any code editor with this project.
+VS Code, Atom, SublimeText, Eclipse, etc, all work with HTML and CSS.
+Be sure to try out syntax highlighting.
+This can be downloaded in the desired code editor.

+  Once you have your code editor and have downloaded the repo to your local machine, you can access the code.
+Simply open the CSS-WMP project folder in your code editor.
+You should see the images, pages, and styles folders as well as the index.html and README files.

+### Rendering the Project
+  From your code editor or file viewer (Mac finder or Windows file explorer), right click on the index.html file.
+You should see an option to either open the file in your browser or copy the full file path.
+If you do the latter, paste the full file path into the browser of your choice (preference would be Chrome or Firefox).
+Hit enter in the url and the project's homepage should appear.

+  Congrats, you have the CSS practice project working on your local machine!
+Time for some fun.

 ## Development
 ### Branching
   To get started on developing a feature, first have a local copy of the dev branch.